nelson-lang/nelson-gitbook/markdown/en/types/ischar.md

 ## Description

-<b>ischar</b>returns a logical 1 if the argument is a char array and a logical 0 otherwise.
+        ischar returns a logical 1 if the argument is a char array and a logical 0 otherwise.

 ## Examples